LutingWang/HEAD/README.md

 ### HEAD

-Teachers and students are all trained with multi-scale, for 3x and 1x scheduler respectively.
+Teachers and students are all trained with multi-scale, for 3x and 1x schedulers respectively.

 | Student           | Teacher           | Assist        | AKD           | CKD           | mAP       | Config                                                                                                    |
 | :-:               | :-:               | :-:           | :-:           | :-:           | :-:       | -                                                                                                         |